geoffoliver/simple-blog/README.md

 # Writing blog posts

 Posts live in the `content` folder, and should be named like `url-for-post/post.md`.
-So, a post with a URL of `something-super-awesome` would live in the folder `content/something-super-awesome/post.md`
+So, a post with a URL of `something-super-awesome` would live in the folder `content/something-super-awesome/post.md` Make sure to include frontmatter in YAML format (parseable by [FrontYAML](https://github.com/mnapoli/FrontYAML)) that has at least:
+* date
+* author
+* title

 # Templates